 While the filters used by CSD mostly serve to prevent inadvertent exposure, we can’t guarantee that a determined user won’t ever be able to access inappropriate content.

 Elementary, middle and high schools, as well as the District Offices, each have separate and unique Internet filter settings.
 The settings tend to be more restrictive in elementary schools and filters become less stringent in secondary schools.
 They are least restrictive for employees.

-Teachers at every CSD school have received specialized training on Internet safety and digital citizenship.
-CSD utilizes NetSafe Utah and Common Sense Education curricula.
+CSD is a Common Sense Certified District.
+The recognition acknowledges our commitment to teaching digital citizenship to young people and engaging the entire community in this important discussion.
+Teachers at every CSD school have received specialized training from their school-based Digital Citizenship Coordinator on Internet safety and digital citizenship.
+Schools use NetSafe Utah and Common Sense Education curricula.
 NetSafe Utah provides online videos and resources for families and educators, including the Internet Safety information that Utah schools need to meet the Children’s Internet Protection Act (CIPA) requirements.
-Common Sense Education has lessons for all grade levels.

 - Elementary Schools